A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 Another study found that participants on the ketogenic diet lost 3 times more weight than those on Diabetes UK’s recommended diet (4).

-Simple Ketogenic Meal Plan For 1 Week
+Ketogenic Meal Plan for Beginners

-If you want to follow a ketogenic diet, check this meal plan and assess yourself if you can do it.
+Here we have listed 1 week ketogenic diet plan If you want to follow a ketogenic diet, check this meal plan and assess yourself if you can do it.

 # Day 1